-Services available in the career planning centers include:
+Services available in the career planning centers include: 1. career related aptitude, interest and temperament testing,

-- 1. career related aptitude, interest and temperament testing, - 2. career research (with current information on occupations, job requirements and career opportunities), - 3. computerized career planning, (an easy-to-use computer system that helps students with career decisions), - 4.
-Career Options (self-directed, step-by-step career planning) and - 5. career counseling, courses (SLS 1301 Career Planning and the World of Work and SLS 1401 Computerized Career Exploration), workshops and seminars.
+2. career research (with current information on occupations, job requirements and career opportunities),

+3. computerized career planning, (an easy-to-use computer system that helps students with career decisions),

+4. Career Options (self-directed, step-by-step career planning) and

+5. career counseling, courses (SLS 1301 Career Planning and the World of Work, SLS 1401 Computerized Career Exploration and SLS 1933 Special Topics - Independent Study in Career Planning), workshops and seminars.
 Students who are undecided about their future career plans are encouraged to make an appointment with a counselor to begin the career planning process.